 - Select "Tutorial Samples" from the Sample Types section of the main menu.

-- Select Jobs > Start a Job with Selected Samples from the menu above the grid.
+- Select More > Start a New Job from the menu above the grid.

 Job Details and Priority